Simulation-Software-Engineering/Lecture-Material/04_documentation/code_documentation_tools_exercise.md

           You should only have two buttons "Home" and "User Guide" in the generated website.
     - Add the [repository URL](https://www.mkdocs.org/user-guide/configuration/#repo_url).
 This adds a "Edit on GitHub" button at the top right of the website.
 Try if the button works.
 If it does not work, this is because older versions of MkDocs set a link to the `master` branch by default, but GitHub calls this branch `main` nowadays.
 In order to point to the correct branch, set the `edit_uri` setting to `edit/main/docs/`.

-        **Note** The "Edit on GitHub" also fails if you have not pushed the corresponding Markdown file to your repository yet.
+        **Note**: The "Edit on GitHub" also fails if you have not pushed the corresponding Markdown file to your repository yet.

     - Make yourself the [website's author](https://www.mkdocs.org/user-guide/configuration/#site_author).
 You can use your real name or your GitHub username.
 This setting will not change the appearance of your website, but adds the name to the HTML metadata.
 - [Deploy your website](https://www.mkdocs.org/user-guide/deploying-your-docs/) to [GitHub Pages](https://pages.github.com/).
 This consists of following steps: